Endozoicomonas

-Endozoicomonas is a genus of Gram-negative, aerobic or facultatively anaerobic, chemoorganotrophic, rod-shaped, marine bacteria from the family of Hahellaceae.
+Endozoicomonas is a genus of Gram-negative, aerobic or facultatively anaerobic, chemoorganotrophic, rod-shaped, marine bacteria from the family Endozoicomonadaceae.
 Endozoicomonas are symbionts of marine animals.

-Scientific History
+Scientific history

 The genus was firstly proposed in 2007 after isolating an unknown Gammaproteobacteria from the sea slug Elysia ornata.
 Called E. numazuensis, it was the first of many diverse species now known, and was collected from seawater off the coast of Izu-Miyake Island, Japan, at a depth of 15 m.
 Many new species have been identified after this: